mecid/mecid.github.io/_posts/2019-07-24-alerts-actionsheets-modals-and-popovers-in-swiftui.md

 category: Mastering SwiftUI views
 ---

 Last week we talked about [Navigation in SwiftUI](/2019/07/17/navigation-in-swiftui/).
-This week I want to continue the topic with *Modals*, *Alerts*, *Action Sheets*, and *Popovers*.
-SwiftUI views have a dedicated modifiers for presenting this kind stuff.
-Let's take a look at how we can use modifiers to display *Modals*, *Alerts*, *Action Sheets*, and *Popovers*.
+This week I want to continue the topic with sheets, alerts, action sheets, and popovers.
+SwiftUI have a set of dedicated modifiers for presenting this kind of stuff.
+Let's take a look at how we can use different view modifiers to display sheets, alerts, action sheets, and popovers.

 {% include friends.html %}

 #### Alerts and Action Sheets
-Both *Alerts* and *Action Sheets* use the similar two ways of presenting it to the user.
+Both alerts and action sheets use the similar ways of presenting it to the user.
 Let's start with a simpler one.
-We have to describe a *Boolean* binding which can be observed by SwiftUI, and as soon as *Boolean* is true, SwiftUI presents the *Action Sheet* or *Alert*.
+We have to describe a boolean binding which can be observed by SwiftUI, and as soon as boolean becomes true, SwiftUI presents the action sheet or alert.

 ```swift
 struct MasterView: View {